hellflame/argparse/README.md

 })
 ```

-> the position of the PositionalArgument is quit flex, with not much restrictions, it's ok to be
+The position of the PositionalArgument is quit flex, with not much restrictions, it's ok to be

->
-> 1. in the middle of arguments, `--play-list 2 xxxxxxxx --update`, if the argument before it is not an Array argument, won't parse `url` in this case: `--user-ids id1 id2 url --update`
+1. in the middle of arguments, `--play-list 2 xxxxxxxx --update`, if the argument before it is not an Array argument, won't parse `url` in this case: `--user-ids id1 id2 url --update`
-> 2. after another single value PositionalArgument, `--mode login username password` , the last `password` will be parsed as second PositionalArgument
+2. after another single value PositionalArgument, `--mode login username password` , the last `password` will be parsed as second PositionalArgument

->
-> so, use it carefully
+So, use it carefully, it cause fusion sometime, which is the same as Python Version of argparse

 #### 6. ArgumentValidate

-provide `Validate` function to check each passed-in argument
+Provide `Validate` function to check each passed-in argument

 ```go
 parser.Strings("", "url", &argparse.Option{